WOMEN & CHILDREN FIRST

 -

-Such Loud and Obvious UngovernabilityProject X in het nonnenklooster08.03Queer projects are a work of joy yet strenuous to sustain in time.
-Last September at VIERNULVIER, “Aids, archives, and arts assemblies in Belgium” were dissolving when asking: What do we do when our projects end?
-Half a year later, Castillo, Fefa Vila, Javier Sáez, Marnie Slater, and Roberto Tovar put on a rehearsed reading of Entre tinieblas (Dark Habits), a 1983 film directed by Manchego filmmaker Pedro Almodóvar.
-In the reading, actors play by reading rather than having learnt the words, and use minimal staging.
-The film narrates the disbanding of a convent of five nuns in Madrid, practicing community health when hosting a singer after she witnesses an overdose death, and meeting each other in each one’s own terms, in a labyrinth of lesbian desires.
-The five actors host assemblies in the crossroads of arts making and queer community health organizing.
-For some, this includes “Aids, archives, and arts assemblies in Belgium.”
+Such Loud and Obvious Ungovernability08.0308.03Queer projects are a work of joy yet strenuous to sustain in time.
+Last September at VIERNULVIER, “Aids,archives, and arts assemblies in Belgium” were dissolving when asking: What do we do when our projects end?
+Half a year later, Castillo, Fefa Vila, Javier Sáez, Marnie Slater, and Roberto Tovar answer by putting on a rehearsed reading, where they play by reading rather than having learnt the words and use minimal staging.
+Their script quotes Entre tinieblas (Dark Habits), a 1983 film by Pedro Almodóvar, alongside other queer literature.
+The film narrates the disbanding of a convent of five nuns in Madrid, who host a singer and practice community health in a labyrinth of lesbian desires.
+The five actors host assemblies in the crossroads of arts making and queer organizing.
+For some, this included “Aids, archives, and arts assemblies in Belgium.”

 -